 How to prepare for an Excel Test.

-We will look at the following factors.
+We will look in details at the following factors.

 - Can I bluff an Excel Test.